kuzudb/kuzudb.github.io/docs/blog/meet-kuzu.md

 designed for high scalability and very fast querying.
 We are releasing Kùzu today under a permissible MIT license.
-Through years of research on GDBMSs, we observed a lack of highly efficient GDBMS in the market that adopts state-of-the-art querying and storage techniques and that can very easilyl integrate into applications, similar to DuckDB or SQLite.
+Through years of research on GDBMSs, we observed a lack of highly efficient GDBMS in the market that adopts state-of-the-art querying and storage techniques and that can very easily integrate into applications, similar to DuckDB or SQLite.
 Kùzu aims to fill this space and evolve into the go-to open-source system to develop graph database applications, e.g., to manage and query your knowledge graphs,